Common questions and answers in relation to vehicle specifications.

 When can I use the fog lights on my vehicle?

 Use fog lights when driving in fog or other hazardous weather conditions.
 Using them at other times is an offence.
-More information see Lighting and instrumentation
+For more information see Cars - Lighting and instrumentation

 Can I sell my defected vehicle?